ems-project/elasticms-demo/README.md

 - The labels are not translated in the skeleton: clear the cache for the corresponding skeleton i.e. `demo-preview cache:clear`
 - I do not see form submissions in the elasticms mini-CRM: Please update the auth-key in the form config
+- Updates in the webpack/npm application (`/src`) are not taken into account with the `npm run watch` command: In some cases docker-compose doesn't allow npm to be notified on file changes.
+You should, or use the `npm run dev` command eachtime that you need.
+Or use a local installation of npm.

 ### Useful commands